sethgonzales/humble_hectare/README.md

     }
 - Updated styles for data on watering and fertilizing, as well as placing each component in a card.
 Makes the UI more interesting!
 - TODO: Finish adding water and fertilize notes to forms!

+### 6/6/24
+- Cleaned up all of the water and fertilizer forms.
+Was able to make Logs models and basic page and component UI

+### 6/10/24
+- Completed some basic formatting for log entry if editing or if not editing
+- Decided to use MDX editor to allow users to create markdown entries.
+Using React Markdown for display, mixed with rehype to correctly render html when needed.
+- I need to do some more UI work for this form.